 - Drop the egg carefully into the bowl and watch as it sinks to the bottom.

-- Remove the egg and add salt to the water.
-I added about 5 tablespoons then tried it again, adding more and more until the egg floated.
+- Remove the egg and add salt to the water stirring continuously.
+Keep adding salt until the egg floats.

 Why does an egg float in salty water?

-You could also try other objects and see what else you can make float.
+You could also try other objects to see what else you can make float.
+Just remember to check the object sinks in tap water first.
 Why not try one of my other sink or float experiments?

 More Kitchen Science Experiments for Kids